eclipse-iceoryx/iceoryx2/benchmarks/README.md

 1. The latency between a `Client` sending a request and a `Server` receiving it.
-2. The latency of a response stream from an established request-response connection.
-So sending a stream of responses from an `ActiveRequest` to the corresponding `PendingResponse`.
+2. The latency of a response stream from an established request-response connection, i.e. sending a stream of responses from an `ActiveRequest` to the corresponding `PendingResponse`.

 In the setup, a bidirectional connection is